Cadasta/django-tutelary/docs/source/usage/policy-composition.rst

 A worked example
 ----------------

-Suppose that we have an organisation with "departments", and each department has "sections".
+Suppose that we have an organization with "departments", and each department has "sections".
 Departments are labelled as ``dept/<dept-name>`` and sections as ``sect/<dept-name>/<sect-name>``.
 The possible actions we'll consider are ``dept.view``,